 Finally, Froese (2006) made a strong argument for the utility and continued publication of weight-length relationships for fish from a variety of populations.
 Zemlak and McPhail (2004) published the only weight-length relationships (for each bi-monthly summer sampling period) for Pygmy Whitefish.
-FishBase (Froese & Pauly 2014) currently provides a weight-length relationship that was derived from other species with a body shape similar to Pygmy Whitefish (Froese et al. 2013).
+FishBase (Froese and Pauly, 2014) currently provides a weight-length relationship that was derived from other species with a body shape similar to Pygmy Whitefish (Froese et al., 2013).
 Thus, our third objective is to report the weight-length relationships for male and female Pygmy Whitefish in Lake Superior.

 Materials and Methods

-Sampling and Data Collection
+sampling and data collection

-Pygmy Whitefish were collected at 28 stations throughout Lake Superior (Figure 1) between 21-May and 20-July 2013.
+Pygmy Whitefish were collected at 28 stations throughout Lake Superior (Fig. 1) between 21-May and 20-July 2013.
 Fish were collected with the Research Vessel Kiyi (United States Geological Survey, Lake Superior Biological Station) using a Yankee bottom trawl with either a chain- or rubber disk-type foot rope.
 Both nets had an 11.9 m head rope, 15.5 m foot rope, and a 2.2 m wing height with stretch mesh of 89 mm at the mouth, 64 mm for the trammel, and 13 mm at the cod-end.
 Trawls were towed cross-contour beginning in shallower water at approximately 3.5 km/h.
 The tows had a mean beginning depth of 41.8 m (range: 10.6-140.0), ending depth of 91.5 m (range: 37.6-156.0), and mean distance covered of 1.77 km (range: 0.64-3.22).

 All or, if the catch was large, a subsample of captured Pygmy Whitefish were immediately measured for TL to the nearest mm and placed on ice to be further processed after the vessel was moored.
 If a subsample of fish was measured, then the TLs for unmeasured fish were estimated from the proportions of TLs of measured fish in the catch.
 Once the vessel was moored, TL, weight to the nearest 0.1 g, and sex (visually determined as female, male, or immature) were recorded for as many fish as time allowed.
 Saggital otoliths and scales were initially removed from as many as six fish of each sex per 10 mm TL interval.
 However, this scheme resulted in few males and few fish longer than 120 mm in our samples.
 To rectify this disparity, we extracted scales and otoliths from more males and from all fish longer than 120 mm (which proved to be females).
 Scales were removed from directly above the lateral line below the posterior edge of the dorsal fin and were placed in a coin envelope to air dry.
 Excess tissue was removed from otoliths before being placed into a vial to air dry.
 No frozen or preserved Pygmy Whitefish were used in this study.